NLeSC/guide/best_practices/testing.md

 ### Nightly builds

-Most CI builds are triggered by a git push, but sometimes the repository must be build every night.
+Most CI builds are triggered by a git push, but sometimes the repository must be built every night.
 Possible reasons for nightly builds:

 * Make sure the repository stays working even if there are no changes pushed to the repository, but it's dependencies are changing possibly breaking the code in the repository.